 Dan grew up in Ellsworth, Maine, and spent much of his time in and around Acadia National Park, kayaking, hiking, and biking all that the region has to offer.
 He is a Maine CPA who brings extensive experience with non-profits and accounting software to the Coalition.
 He volunteers time as Treasurer of Stanwood Wildlife Sanctuary (Birdsacre) in Ellsworth, and enjoys helping his lovely wife raise three boys during the time he’s not sneaking off to play bass in a local band.

 Originally from Massachusetts, Emily found her way to Portland in 2019 by way of Vermont, Wyoming, and Washington.
-A University of Vermont grad— she has dabbled in coordinating everything and everyone from volunteers and staff, to fish— which has helped her tremendously with her role at the Coalition.
-Emily’s fondest biking memory is being gifted a boatload of freshly smoked salmon from perfect strangers while cycling the Pacific Coast Highway for a month, without ever having put a pannier on her bike before (it went well)!
+She has dabbled in coordinating everything and everyone from volunteers to fish, which has helped her tremendously with her role at the Coalition.
+Emily’s fondest biking memory is when she decided it would be a grand idea to tour the Pacific Coast Highway for a month, without ever having put a pannier on her bike before (it went well)!
 She loves sandy beaches, teaching her cockatiel tricks, rummaging around flea markets, curling, and bowling.